Medically reviewed by Katelyn Hagerty, FNP

 Many types of doctors can diagnose and treat ED, including primary care physicians and specialists such as urologists.

-If you don’t feel comfortable talking to a doctor about ED in person, or if you’d prefer not to leave your home, you can talk to a licensed healthcare provider about ED online and, if appropriate, receive a prescription for FDA-approved medication.
+If you don’t feel comfortable talking to a doctor about ED in person, or if you’d prefer not to leave your home, you can talk to a licensed healthcare provider about treating erectile dysfunction online and, if appropriate, receive a prescription for FDA-approved medication.

 Erectile dysfunction is a common condition that can make it difficult or impossible to develop or maintain an erection when you’re sexually aroused.